soxueren/atsd/administration/restarting.md

 If the `Server` process is still running, kill it forcefully with `kill -9 {Server-pid}`:

+### Stop HBase

-* Stop HBase and wait for the script to exit
+Execute the following script and wait for the script to exit:

 ```sh
 /opt/atsd/bin/atsd-hbase.sh stop